Connect with us

 “I’m not really sure how we would respond again to that right now,” Williams told Mississippi Today.

-“What we've been to articulate is this is not something that's going to be done overnight,” he said.
-“It's going to take probably a couple years for us to get to where we need to be.
+“What we’ve been trying to articulate is this is not something that’s going to be done overnight,” he said.
+“It’s going to take probably a couple years for us to get to where we need to be.

 “The likelihood of another winter storm coming, we don’t know.
 Obviously there have been some changes in the climate.
 It looks like the South is going to be a lot more affected with the polar vortexes that are coming down, bringing colder temperatures and potential for snow and ice.”